Why 90 Percent of New Boats Choose Outboard Engines

 Outboard engines hang on the transom where you can see, reach, and service them without contorting into cramped engine compartments.
 Oil changes, spark plug replacements, and impeller services take minutes rather than hours.
 When problems occur, diagnosis becomes straightforward since everything remains visible and accessible.

-This accessibility translates directly to lower maintenance costs.
+This accessibility translates directly to lower maintenance costs over time.
 Many outboard services can be performed by handy owners, while inboard work often requires professional mechanics and specialized tools.
 Over a typical ownership period, these differences can amount to thousands of dollars in saved labor costs.

 Usable Space